TareqNewazShahriar/Improve-Your-Code/README.md

 # Improve & Optimize The Code

 *This is not a code repository.
-Here we are showing how to improve code, from real life mistakes, examples*
+Here we are showing how to improve the code from real life mistakes, examples*

 ---------------------------------
 #### NOTE